mattsurtees996/reading-notes/102/class-01.md

+#### Class 1

+In this class;
+- We was learning to use basic writing and formatting syntax
+- Learning about 'Growth Mindset'

 ## What is Growth Mindset?

 Growth mindset is knowing that even though I cant do something YET, I have the ability to learn it.